EU sanctions Russia military intel chief over Skripal - Journal du Cameroun

-The European Union imposed chemical weapons sanctions on nine Russian and Syrian officials on Monday, including the chief of the powerful GRU military intelligence agency.
+The European Union imposed chemical weapons-related sanctions Monday against nine Russian and Syrian officials, including the chief of Moscow’s powerful GRU military intelligence agency.

-The EU blamed the Russians — two agents and the head and the deputy head of the GRU — for the “possession, transport and use” of the nerve agent used in the attack in Salisbury, England last March.
+The EU accused the Russians — two agents and the head and the deputy head of the GRU — of the “possession, transport and use” of the nerve agent used in the attack in Salisbury, England last March.

+Sanctions had been expected against two alleged Russian agents, who use the alleged pseudonyms Alexander Petrov and Ruslan Boshirov and are said to have travelled to Salisbury to carry out a failed assassination.

+But the decision to target the GRU leadership — identified by British officials as agency chief Igor Kostyukov and his deputy Vladimir Alexseyev — ups the stakes in the dispute.

-In addition to an assets freeze and travel ban for the Russian officials, the bloc announced sanctions on an alleged Syrian chemical weapons agency and five Syrians, EU states said in a statement.
+In addition to an assets freeze and travel ban for the Russian officials, Europe announced sanctions on an alleged Syrian chemical weapons agency and five Syrians, EU states said in a statement.

-“This decision contributes to the EU’s efforts to counter the proliferation and use of chemical weapons which poses a serious threat to international security,” the statement said, after a meeting of EU foreign ministers.
+“This decision contributes to the EU’s efforts to counter the proliferation and use of chemical weapons which poses a serious threat to international security,” a statement said, after EU foreign ministers met.

 Full details of those targeted were to be placed in the EU Official Journal later Monday.